-The Associate of Science Oregon Transfer-Business (ASOT-BUS) degree is designed for students planning to transfer credits to any Oregon University System (OUS) school and seek entry into that institution’s Business program.
-Students completing the ASOT-BUS will have met the lower-division General Education requirements of the OUS institution’s baccalaureate degree programs.
+The Associate of Science Oregon Transfer-Business (ASOT-BUS) degree is designed for students planning to transfer credits to an Oregon public university and seek entry into that institution’s Business program.
+Students completing the ASOT-BUS will have met the lower-division General Education requirements of an Oregon public university's baccalaureate degree program.
 Students transferring will have junior status for registration purposes.

-Admission to the Business School of an OUS institution is not guaranteed upon completion of the ASOT-BUS degree.
+Admission to the Business School of an Oregon public university is not guaranteed upon completion of the ASOT-BUS degree.
 Some institutions have specific requirements for admission to their Business program.
 Examples include: a higher minimum GPA requirement, a requirement that specific courses within the ASOT-BUS be taken for a letter grade (meaning that courses taken P/NP will not be accepted), or additional coursework.
-It is strongly recommended students contact the specific OUS institution Business program early in the first term of their ASOT-BUS course work to be advised of admission requirements.
+It is strongly recommended that students contact the specific Oregon public university's Business program early in the first term of their ASOT-BUS course work to be advised of admission requirements.

 The ASOT-BUS is awarded to students who meet the following: